 - The What is God Like series by Dr Craig

-- The What’s In The Bible CDs from Phil Vischer contain great snippets of easily accessible theology for kids (and their grown ups!)
+- The What’s In The Bible DVDs from Phil Vischer contain great snippets of easily accessible theology for kids (and their grown ups!)

-- The Zacharias Trust (‘helping the thinker believe and the believer think’). hosts the Reboot conferences, described as ‘an interactive day for 12-18s to ask their big questions about God’.
+- Reboot conferences, described as ‘an interactive day for 12-18s to ask their big questions about God’, take place annually.
 They also have a YouTube channel with over 150 videos tackling big questions.